Features Not Supported for a FireCluster

 Virtual Machine (VM) Limitations

 VMware does not send traffic from clients on the same ESXi host as a cluster member to the other cluster member on a different ESXi host.
-For more information, see Configure a FireCluster on VMware ESXi.
+For more information, go to Configure a FireCluster on VMware ESXi.